thru-goes-hamilton/Guitabify/README.md

 # Guitabify: A Guitar Transcription application

-Guitabify aims to convert guitar audio to tabs(notes) using AI.
-It is aimed to be user-friendly application for guitarist to upload audio files or record audio while playing and get the notes that they have played in the form of tabs.
+Guitabify is a user-friendly application that aims to convert guitar audio to tabs(notes) using AI.
+Guitarists can record a guitar audio or upload recorded audio and get the tabs of the notes.
 <br><br>**Do you want to know the guitar notes for some guitar audio or song?
 Just upload its audio in Guitabify!** [Visit Guitabify](https://guitabify.web.app/)<br><br>
 <p>
   <img src="https://github.com/user-attachments/assets/a9e2322e-5252-4c91-ae1f-77b16fc9d806" width="1000" height="500" />